apocaliss92/scrypted-advanced-notifier/README.md

 - `Score threshold for {eachDetectionClass}`, a specific threshold for each detection class enabled on the camera

 ## Notifier
+- `Always enabled`, enable notifications of this device regardless of the main activation
 - `HA actions`, actions to be included in the notification in form of JSON string, i.e. `{"action":"open_door","title":"Open door","icon":"sfsymbols:door"}`
 - `Minimum notification delay`, override of the same plugin config
 - `Skip doorbell notifications`, sensors used as `Custom doorbell button` on the camera will not trigger a notification (available only for Doorbell devices)